 - Evangelicals should refuse to choose a candidate “who completely rejects – and even scorns – many of their core moral values.”

 If I vote for Trump so that he will “hate my enemies for me,” that’s a sin.
 But even then it doesn’t follow that I should therefore not vote for him.
 What does follow is that I should recognize my own sin and repent.
 But that is not why I intend to vote for him again.
 I pray regularly that God will convict Trump of his many sins and bring him to repentance.
-I hate that he hates, but I also recognize the temptation to hate in my own heart, and know that such is the condition of every heart…including that of every candidate for president.
+I hate that he hates, but I also recognize the temptation to hate in my own heart, and know that such is the condition of every heart…including Joe Biden’s.

 In the quote referenced in #8 of my summary above, Mr. French is speaking about Donald Trump.
-But this is exactly why I and many other Christians will not vote for any of the Democrat candidates for president.
-They might claim otherwise, but by their words and deeds they have demonstrated to me that they reject and even scorn many of my core moral values.
+But this is exactly why I and many other Christians will not vote for Biden.
+He may claim otherwise, but by his words and deeds he has demonstrated to me that he rejects and even scorns many of my core moral values.
 In particular, the right to life of the unborn.

 In addressing the “pro-life —> pro-Trump” argument, French lays out his own pro-life credentials and says, “I’ve never voted for a pro-choice politician, and I don’t ever intend to.”
 But I’d want to ask, why not?
-If enough Christians followed his lead in not voting for Trump they would in essence be voting for a pro-choice president by default.
+If Christians follow his lead in not voting for Trump, we are in essence voting for a pro-choice president by default.
 So why not just hold your nose and check D?
-And if voting for Trump makes me complicit in his immoral personality, how much more complicit would we be in enacting the immoral policies we know a pro-choice president would push through if we contribute to his or her victory?
+And if voting for Trump makes me complicit in his immoral personality, how much more complicit would we be in enacting the immoral policies we know a pro-choice president would push through if we contribute to his victory?